GenericMappingTools/gmt/doc/rst/source/grdview.rst

     gmt grdview image.nc -Jx10c -Ccolor.cpt -Qi50 -p135/30 -Iintens.nc -pdf image3D

-To create a color PostScript perspective plot of the gridded data set magnetics.nc, using the CPT mag_intens.cpt, draped over the relief given by the file topography.nc, with Mercator map width of 6 inch and tickmarks every 1 degree, with intensities provided by the file
+To create a color perspective plot of the gridded data set magnetics.nc, using the CPT mag_intens.cpt, draped over the relief given by the file topography.nc, with Mercator map width of 6 inch and tickmarks every 1 degree, with intensities provided by the file